RoyTuesday/tetrelementis/README.md

 ## Version History

+**0.353 : 13 Feb 2016 -** Line block drops until it reaches the bottom of the grid.
+Tetrinimo model includes function to move laterally.

-0.353 : 13 Feb 2016 - Tetris grid, line block drops five spaces and stops.
+**0.235 : 09 Feb 2016 -** Line block drops five spaces and stops.

+**0.118 : 18 Jan 2016 -** Draw a tetrinimo on the grid.

+**0.059 : 12 Jan 2016 -** Draw the Tetris grid.

 ## MVP Checklist